devhollister/election_analysis/README.md

 ## Election-Audit Summary:

-In conclusion, the script was an efficient and logical way to determine that provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+In conclusion, the script was an efficient and logical way to determine that Diana DeGette won the election with 272,892 votes and that Denver County had the largest voter turnout (306,055 votes).
+With a few modifications, this script can be used to anaylize the results of any election, as the list of candidates and the voting districts are built by the script itself while reading the data sheet supplied to it.
+For exmaple, for a mayoral election the script would only have to change from referencing county data to referencing city voting districts.
+Furthermore, the script can be scaled up by adding more identical decision statements within the code.
+In a nationwide election, for example, in addition to having county data, another decision statement could be added to build a dictionary of the number of votes for each state.
+The operational power of Python also makes any number of analysis possible, for example, finding the two candidates with the most votes, as happens in a primary race, would be accomplished simply by altering the final decision statement at the end of the script.